 Other Blackstone Accounts may also participate in a separate tranche of a financing with respect to an issuer/borrower in which we have an interest or otherwise in different classes of such issuer's securities.
 In connection with negotiating loans and bank financings in respect of our real estate-related transactions, from time to time Blackstone will obtain the right to participate on its own behalf in a portion of the financings with respect to such transactions.
 If we make or have an investment in a property in which an Other Blackstone Account has a mezzanine or other debt investment, Blackstone may have conflicting loyalties between its duties to us and to other affiliates.
 Such investments may inherently give rise to conflicts of interest or perceived conflicts of interest between or among the various classes of securities that may be held by such entities.
-To the extent we hold an equity interest or an interest in a loan or debt security that is different (including with respect to their relative seniority) than those held by such Other Blackstone Accounts, the Adviser and its affiliates may have conflicting loyalties between its duties to us and to other affiliates.
+To the extent we hold an equity interest or an interest in a loan or debt security that is different (including with respect to their relative seniority) than those held by such Other Blackstone Accounts, the Adviser and its affiliates may have limited or no rights with respect to decisions when our interests and the interests of the Other Blackstone Accounts are in conflict, and Blackstone may have conflicting loyalties between its duties to us and to other affiliates.
 In that regard, actions may be taken for the Other Blackstone Accounts that are adverse to us.
+There can be no assurance that any such conflict will be resolved in our favor and Blackstone may be required to take action where it will have conflicting loyalties between its duties to the us and to Other Blackstone Accounts, which may adversely impact us.